Work & docs · 2026 comparison

 Which should you choose?

 Pick Confluence if you fit its sweet spot: Mid-market and enterprise teams with established Confluence spaces, mature permissions setups, and tight Atlassian ecosystem dependencies.
 Confluence is more mature for company-wide documentation.
 Pick Popl if you're closer to Solo professionals and personal brands who want a beautiful digital card without a CRM behind it.
 Popl is the right tool when the card is the whole product.
-If your real problem is paying for too many overlapping tools, neither single choice solves it — that's the case for consolidation.
+If your real problem is paying for too many overlapping tools, neither single choice solves it, that's the case for consolidation.

 The third option

-Or replace both with one $299/month bundle
+Or replace both with one flat bundle

-If you're comparing Confluence and Popl to cut cost or tool sprawl, Wysera is the consolidation play: marketing (PostWyse), CRM and operations (OpsWyse), and an agent (Wyse) that drafts and executes across both — replacing several work & docs and adjacent tools at once, with a confirm-before-execute step.
+If you're comparing Confluence and Popl to cut cost or tool sprawl, Wysera is the consolidation play: marketing (PostWyse), CRM and operations (OpsWyse), and an agent (Wyse) that drafts and executes across both, replacing several work & docs and adjacent tools at once, with a confirm-before-execute step.

 Frequently asked